frios/ImageRating/README.md

-# StarRating
+# ImageRating

-A simple and configurable star rating view.
+A simple and configurable rating view.

-StarRating will display a star rating from 0-maxRating in half star or whole star increments simply by tapping the view.
+StarRating will display a sequence of images from 0-maxImages in half or whole increments simply by tapping the view.
 The simplest way to display the view is as follows:

 ```
-import StarRating
+import ImageRating
 import SwiftUI

 struct ContentView: View {

-    @State private var rating = 3.5
+    @State private var value = 3.5

     var body: some View {
-        StarRatingView(rating: $rating)
+        ImageRatingView(value: $value)
-            .id(rating)
+            .id(value)
     }
 }
 ```